 - ID card number.

-- Complaint reference number (provided by telecom service provider).
+- Complaint reference number (given to you by your telecom service provider).

 - Documents related to the complaint (bills, advertisements, receipts, and any other supporting documents).